 By Dana Sheanin and Jenni Mangel The 2016 Leading Edge study “Are Jewish Organizations Great Places to Work?” identifies five factors of great workplaces.
 One of these is talent development: “Leading places to work recognize that professionals crave opportunities to advance their knowledge, skill sets and abilities.
 Employees want to feel that their employer invests in them and cares about their future; that there is a plan for their growth and development; and that their advancement is considered important to the organization.”
 Yet when did you last participate in a truly impactful professional development program?
 Many studies over several decades demonstrate the pivotal role professional development plays in improving the quality of teaching and learning – and thus in the[Read More…]

 In advance of this week’s Union for Reform Judaism’s (URJ) Biennial General Assembly, the URJ has released preliminary survey findings showing the impact of Reform Movement Youth Programs on Jewish Identity.
 The URJ retained Rosov Consulting to examine the effect of participation in summer camp, youth group, and other Reform Movement youth activities on the Jewish identities of the participants.
 Among the key preliminary findings: Alumni are far more likely to care about being Jewish than are the general Reform population (as represented by the Pew survey data).
 Alumni, regardless of whether they come from interfaith families, are more than twice as likely (81% vs. 37%) to say that identifying as Jewish is “very important” to them.
 Alumni are three times[Read More…]

 In “8 Questions With…,” we share a brief Q&A with a staff member.
-In this edition, we hear from Ariel Platt, who joined Rosov Consulting in 2017 with a background in program development, grant writing, project management, and Jewish education.
+In this edition, we hear from Rachel Schwartz, Project Associate, who joined Rosov Consulting (RC) in 2016 with a background in program implementation and evaluation.